 Nov 30, 2018

 Dear St. Paul Family,

 This is the first Sunday of Advent and today we begin a new liturgical year.
 May this time of preparation before Christmas not get too bogged down in worldly matters, but may we all be lifted up to focus on the more important matters...primarily our relationship with Jesus.
 Let us always make sure to focus on Jesus and always make him the number one priority in our lives.
-This is the shortest the Advent season can possibly be since the 4th Sunday of Advent is on December 24th this year.
-So let’s make the best of it.
-If you want the Best Advent Ever, consider going to DYNAMICCATHOLIC.COM/ADVENT17 and consider signing up for the Dynamic Catholic daily Advent e-mail program to help you in your daily Advent prayer and reflection.
+Let’s make the best of this short time of Advent.

-This Friday, December 8th is the Solemnity of the Immaculate Conception of the Blessed Virgin Mary.
+This Saturday, December 8th is the Solemnity of the Immaculate Conception of the Blessed Virgin Mary.
 This is a Holy Day of Obligation, and holds the same obligation for us as Catholics to attend Mass as on Sunday.
-We will have two Masses on Friday at 7:30am and 6:30pm.
+We will have two Masses for this Solemnity on Friday, December 7th at 6:30pm and on Saturday, December 8th at 8:00am.
 The times are also listed in the Mass schedule in this bulletin.
 Mary, under the title of the Immaculate Conception, is the patroness of the United States.
 Let’s join together in prayer for this feast and pray for our nation, our parish, and our families.

 Have a Great 1st Week of Advent!